jesseowenuk/AIOS/README.md

 Everything here will be highly commented and commits will sometimes include errors (though I'll try to note when they do)

 ## Current Status
-(17th April 2025 - 19:46) The letter 'A' is now printing to the screen
+(17th April 2025 - 19:49) The word 'Hello' is now printed to the screen

 ## To Assemble & Run
 NOTE: I'm on a mac running Qemu, you will need this installed to run.